Bringing Heritage to You

 - Q&A session

-As well as general sessions on maritime archaeology, we can offer more subject-focused sessions including, for example, prehistory, WW1 & WW2, STEM-focuses, or local history.
+As well as general sessions on maritime archaeology, we can offer more subject-focused sessions including, for example, prehistory, WW1 & WW2, STEM-focuses, or your local history.

 Sessions can be tailored to suit your space, time allowance, group size, ability level, and specialist interest.
 Prices are based on your requirements, so please get in touch for more information.